fjod/Codewars/CodeWars/Task.md

-﻿226.
-Invert Binary Tree
+﻿104.
+Maximum Depth of Binary Tree
      Easy
-     11.8K
-     165
+     10.3K
+     163
      Companies
-     Given the root of a binary tree, invert the tree, and return its root.
+     Given the root of a binary tree, return its maximum depth.

+A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.